 The state requires bilingual students to have daily instruction in English language development “to develop English language skills quickly and efficiently,” Gold said.

-While no set percentage of time is mentioned in the law, the rule of thumb is 20 percent of a student’s time must be spent in English instruction,
+While no set percentage of time is mentioned in the law, the rule of thumb is 20 percent of a student’s time must be spent in English instruction, Gold said.

 The LAUSD’s own bilingual plan states that students are spending 30 percent or more of their day in English instruction.